rawziNael/taskmaster/README.md

 # taskmaster
-This Android can be used to handle tasks.
+This android application can be used to handle tasks.

 # ScreenShots